litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-instance-stop-by-label.md

 ### Target GCP Instances

-It will stop all the instances with filtered by the label `INSTANCE_LABEL` and corresponding `INSTANCE_ZONES` zone in `GCP_PROJECT_ID` project.
+It will stop all the instances with filtered by the label `INSTANCE_LABEL` and corresponding `ZONES` zone in `GCP_PROJECT_ID` project.

-`NOTE:` The `INSTANCE_LABEL` accepts only one label and `INSTANCE_ZONES` also accepts only one zone name.
+`NOTE:` The `INSTANCE_LABEL` accepts only one label and `ZONES` also accepts only one zone name.
 Therefore, all the instances must lie in the same zone.

 Use the following example to tune this: